dhemery/DHE-Modules/technical/how-stages-work-together.md

 _Precedence_ and _Sequence._

 1. **Precedence:**
-    Whenever an "upstream" module is generating a stage, the "downstream" modules
+    Whenever an module is generating a stage, all successor modules
     must forward that signal
     all the way through the chain
     to the final _OUT_ output.

     That is, each module has _precedence_
-    over all downstream modules.
+    over all successor modules.
-    When an upstream module wants control,
+    When a module wants control,
-    each downstream module must **defer**
+    each successor module must **defer**
     to it.

 1. **Sequence:**
     As each module completes its stage,
     it must hand off control
-    to its downstream neighbor
+    to its successor
     to start the next stage.

 ## Coordinating Precedence